Blog

 Insurance companies defending burn injury cases often try to argue that the victim was partially at fault.
 For example, they might claim you were not following safety procedures at work, you misused a product, or you ignored warning signs.
 An experienced attorney can counter these arguments with evidence and expert testimony to protect the value of your claim.

-Why You Need an Attorney for a Burn Injury Case
+Why You Should Hire a Burn Injury Attorney

 Burn injury cases involve complex medical evidence, specialized experts (burn surgeons, plastic surgeons, pain management specialists, psychologists), and substantial damages that insurance companies will fight hard to minimize.
 An experienced attorney can: